skpeter/SmartCV-SF6/README.md

 ## Requirements
 - [OBS (optional if streaming)](https://obsproject.com/download)
 - [Advanced Scene Switcher OBS Plugin (optional if streaming)](https://github.com/WarmUpTill/SceneSwitcher/releases)
+- Your copy of Rivals of Aether II must be in **English**.
+Support for other languages is being looked into.

 ### Step 1.1: Installing the CPU version
 - Installing the CPU version is very easy.
 Just download the compiled release.zip [here](https://github.com/skpeter/smartcv/releases).